autonomousvision/tuplan_garage/README.md

 ```

-## Acknowledgements
+## Disclaimer
-tuPlan Garage includes code from the following projects: [nuplan-devkit](https://github.com/motional/nuplan-devkit).
-Thanks to the community for these great open-source contributions!
+tuPlan Garage includes code from Motional's [nuplan-devkit](https://github.com/motional/nuplan-devkit).
+We are not affiliated with Motional, and the repository is not published, maintained or otherwise related to Motional.